Our Values and Virtues

 Our continued focus on these Diocesan Virtues give our pupils the necessary awareness of what it means to be a good Christian citizen in Britain today, and we embed these values and virtues into our school curriculum and daily school experiences to ensure that our children appreciate and realise their God- given potential and live their lives to the full.

-Our weekly whole school worship, in-class assemblies, prayer services, school Masses and lessons continually reiterate these values and we make real links between the Catholic values of our pupils and the lives of others in their community, country and the wider world.
+Our weekly whole school worship, class liturgies, prayer services, school Masses and lessons continually reiterate these values and we make real links between the Catholic values of our pupils and the lives of others in their community, country and the wider world.

 Each half term, children at Our Lady & St Werburgh's Catholic Primary School develop their understanding of two specific virtues and strive to apply these to their everyday lives.
-One child from each class is awarded with the Virtues certificate during our weekly Merit Assembly, as a reward for trying to live our the focus virtues in their school life.
+One child from each class is awarded with the Virtues certificate during our weekly Merit Assembly, as a recognition of living out the focus virtues in their school life.

-The meaning of each of these virtues are explained in the table below:
+The meaning of each of these virtues to the life of our children is explained in the table below: